Features and pitfalls of organizational design efforts

 Here are some of the key questions to address in each of these phases:

-The organizational structure kit, whose key component is the process sketched above, contains a framework that addresses key elements of an organizational structure in a holistic manner.
+The Organizational Structure Kit, whose key component is the process sketched above, contains a framework that addresses key elements of an organizational structure in a holistic manner.
 It is important to note, however, that the framework, guides and tools do not lead to a deterministic process.
 On the contrary, organizational design projects invite management innovation and should enable novel approaches marrying best practices to creative solutions and organizational stakeholders’ specific ideas.
-The organizational structure kit is designed to support just that; it provides a solid base to start the process, raises key questions and shares essential knowledge to enable productive discussions leading to creative and compelling answers.
+The Kit is designed to support just that; it provides a solid base to start the process, raises key questions and shares essential knowledge to enable productive discussions leading to creative and compelling answers.

 A number of deliberate choices can support the customizing of the organizational design approach